torproject/sbws/CONTRIBUTING.rst

 We use flake8 to check some PEP8 errors/warnings.
 This will be checked with ``tox`` and Travis.

+Simple Bandwidth Scanner is moving towards 100% test coverage.
+Please help us reach that goal, or at least not move us away from it.

 **Write good commit messages** that at least follow the spirit of :ref:`this example <commit-msg>`.